**** SEE NEW DATE AND TIME ****

 This is a great opportunity to recognise and celebrate the achievements of the HIFAR research reactor and its contribution to nuclear science and technology in Australia.

-The Celebration will be opened by Adi Paterson, ANSTO CEO, followed by a welcome by Julie Mikhail FIEAust, President Engineers Australia NSW Division.
+The Celebration will be opened by Adi Paterson, ANSTO CEO, followed by a welcome by Julie Mikhail FIEAust, President Engineers Australia Sydney Division.

 Speakers for the Panel session are:

-Tony Wood, – Appointed first Reactor Shift Supervisor (RSS) in 1960 and involved with HIFAR management to 2004
+Tony Wood, – Appointed one of the first Reactor Shift Superintendents in 1960 and involved with HIFAR management to 2004

 Margaret Elcombe – Neutron Beam Scientist from 1967 until HIFAR shutdown in 2007